mrhegemon/bitscoop-social-etl-demo/README.md

-## BitScoop Integration of Brix data sources
+## BitScoop Integration of Social data sources

 This application is made up of three major components: the Front-End, the Generator, and the Worker.